mmazeika/tdc-starter-kit/README.md

 ## How to Use

 Clone this repository, then download the competition datasets and unzip adjacent to the repository.
-Ensure that your PyTorch and Jupyter versions are up-to-date (fairly recent).
+Ensure that your Jupyter version is up-to-date (fairly recent).
+To avoid errors with model incompatibility, please use PyTorch version 1.11.0.
 You can now run one of the example notebooks or start building your own submission.